pprevos/hugo-thirdhemisphere/README.md

 You can define a featured image with the `images` parameter.
 This image should be at least 800 pixels wide with an aspect ratio of 3:2.
 The image is used in the structured data page summary on index pages.
 The template assigns the meta description to the [alt and title tags](https://yoa.st/33c).

 #### Content
-The [content length](https://yoa.st/34n) need to be at least 300 words and contain the [[https://yoa.st/33e][keyphrase]] appears in first paragraph.
+The [content length](https://yoa.st/34n) need to be at least 300 words and contain the [keyphrase](https://yoa.st/33e) appears in first paragraph.
 Ideally, the key phrase should be mentioned a few times throughout the text.

 At least one [heading](https://yoa.st/33m) needs to contain the keyphrase.

-## Branding
+## Logo
 The logo image is a square png file that is used in the navigation bar and as the favicon.
 The location of the logo file is identified in the params section of the config file, e.g. `logo = "/favicon.png"`.

 ## RSS - Really Simple Syndication
 The RSS template has been enhanced to remove the author e-mail.
 The RSS feed shows the full content of each regular page instead of only the summary.
-Each index category and tag) has its own feed.
-Pages with the `private` parameter set to `true` are excluded from the feed.
+Each index category and tag has its own feed.
+Pages with the `private` parameter set to `true` are excluded from the RSS feed.

 ## Mathematical formulas
 If you like to typeset mathematical equations on your website, the set the `math` parameter to `true`.
 This setting loads [MathJax](https://www.mathjax.org/) so you can display beautiful mathematics.